facebook/docusaurus/website-1.x/blog/2020-01-12-docusaurus-2020-recap.md

 - **Migration CLI**: automate many parts to upgrade easily from Docusaurus 1
 - **CodeSandbox**: assess Docusaurus easily from your browser
 - **Canary releases**: use the `@canary` npm tag to use the upcoming release before everyone else
+- **TypeScript**: progressive adoption for internal code, and improve usage for users

 ## Docusaurus 2 growth